Church Security, A Reality We Cannot Ignore.

 Every church is different.

 Some operate across large properties with multiple access points, while others function in small community spaces.
 Some rely on cash donations, while others use digital payments.
-Some host evening events; others only open on Sundays.
+Some host evening events, and others only open on Sundays.
 These operational differences matter.
-A standardized security package cannot accommodate the unique nature of every church.
+A standardised security package cannot accommodate the unique nature of every church.

 Alwinco’s method involves assessing the church as a whole.